By Josephine Remo

 If you’re wondering where to eat alone in Copenhagen, the answer is: anywhere!
 But Danes are world-famous for pastries and bread and you can’t visit Copenhagen without visiting a bakery.
 You’ll find bakeries and great cafés all over Copenhagen, selling some of the best bread in the world.
-For a mind-blowing experience, try Juno the Bakery, Hart Bakery, Andersen & Maillard, or Mirabelle.
+For a mind-blowing experience, try Juno the Bakery, Hart Bakery or Andersen & Maillard.

 Try a tasty smørrebrød

 The open-faced sandwich is the most famous and most common thing to eat for lunch in Denmark.
 Try smørrebrød for a unique Danish food experience.
 You’ll find smørrebrød all around Copenhagen: just pick the slice you want from the display, and pay.